ReamG/CS262_Wire_Protocol/README.md

 ### Files

-The files used for part one are stored in this directory, aptly named `server.py`, `client.py`, `schema.py` (classes and data types), and `coding.py` (marshalling).
+The files used for part one are stored in this directory, aptly named `server.py` (implements server functions and creates a server when run), `client.py` (implements client functions and creates a client when run), `schema.py` (classes and data types for our server and client implementations), and `coding.py` (marshalling).
 The code for part two is stored in the `part2` folder and are similarly named.

 ### Architecture